 Hours.
 9:00 a.m. to 5:00 p.m.

 Place: The festival is held on the grounds of The Sanibel Community House on Periwinkle Drive, Sanibel’s main street.
 The Sanibel Community House has been an island fixture since 1927 and touts itself as The Gathering Place on Sanibel Island.
+“Every resident and visitor will be driving by the location during the festival and we benefit greatly from the high visibility,” notes organizer Richard Sullivan.
 Once on the causeway, continue for 3.5 miles before turning right at the first stop sign onto Periwinkle Way, the main thoroughfare on Sanibel Island.
 Continue for 2.2 miles until you see the Sanibel Community Center where the Art Festival is held.

 This event is a boutique festival, meaning that participation is restricted to a small number of artists in order to avoid duplication and repetition.
 To ensure that festival patrons are exposed to only the highest quality art, festival director Richard Sullivan attends art shows, fairs and festivals every weekend he’s not hosting a festival of his own.
 “I know who’s the best and I try to get them to do my shows.
 It’s a selection process, not an application process.
 We send out invitations ….
 We know who we want and we go out and get them.”

 Sullivan also limits the size and chooses intimate settings for his festivals in order to give participating artists and festival goers a reasonable opportunity to converse about the art on display in the show.
 “Our artists need to spend time with the collector,” explains Sullivan.
 “To explain what he has has value and quality.
 He can only do that at a small show that’s designed to bring in sophisticated patrons ….
 People [who] appreciate art.”